MihailGorbenko/authentication-service/README.md

    - Mongoose wrapper for persisting data
    - Mocha & Chai/Chai-http for testing
    - Docker and Docker Compose for deploying configuration
-   - Nginx as a reverse-proxy for signing HTTPS traffic
+   - Traefic as a reverse-proxy for signing HTTPS traffic
-   - Certbot for getting certificates

 - Our service provides the following features: